ilyestearti5/SnapBuy/README.md

 ### 📦 Quick Start - Run from Scratch

-Follow these step-by-step instructions to get Snapbuy running on your local machine:
+Follow these step-by-step instructions to get Biqpod.Snapbuy running on your local machine:

 #### 1. **Clone the Repository**